 - Avoid carrying blank checks and do not have your social security number pre-printed on your checks.

 - Consider using only your first initial and last name on your checks.

 - Keep backup information about your accounts, in the event your wallet or purse is stolen.

 - Never respond to unsolicited requests for your social security number or financial data.

 - Shred credit card applications you receive in the mail and do not use.

 - Check all credit card and bank statements for accuracy.

 - Obtain a copy of your credit report annually and check for accuracy.

-- Be observant at ATM’s. “shoulder surfers” could obtain your “PIN” and gain access to your accounts.
+- Be observant at automated teller machines (ATMs). "shoulder surfers" could obtain your "PIN" and gain access to your accounts.

 - Obtain credit cards and business cards with your picture on them if possible.

 - When you are traveling, have your mail held at the local post officer or ask a neighbor you know well and trust to collect and hold your mail while you are gone.